 CRTC MVNO decision

-In April 2021, The Canadian Radio-television and Telecommunications Commission (CRTC) – which regulates all wireless service providers in Canada – decided to mandate full MVNOs in Canada, but instead of opening the door fully by requiring network operators to sell access to both new startups and existing companies at set wholesale rates, they limited access to existing facilities-based providers only (eg. SaskTel, Vidéotron and Eastlink).
+On April 15, 2021 (Policy 2021-130), the CRTC mandated access for full MVNOs in Canada, but instead of opening the door fully by requiring network operators to sell access to both new startups and existing companies at set wholesale rates, they limited access to existing facilities-based providers only (eg. SaskTel, Vidéotron and Eastlink).

 - for a limited period of 7 years,